 Like Albert Camus’ rendering of the mythic Sisyphus, Mercer is a figure for whom we wonder why?
 Why does he go on and why do humans dial the Penfield for a depressive state when joy is also an option?
 Maybe Buster Friendly, the 24/7 talk show host, in his long-awaited exposé can finally give us the clue we need.

-But Rick Deckard has his dear Iran.
+Imagine pulling the plug on six of the most humanoid androids ever created…but Rick Deckard has his dear Iran.
 Dick wrote their relationship faintly but with a warmth and empathy that transcends the goat Deckard finally buys and the uncertainty of his own human identity in light of his bounty hunter job, a job that demands he kill things of his own image.
 The inversion – from Deckard’s concern for Iran to Iran’s care for him – at the end of the day, alongside their few moments of shared emotion that Dick writes between the pulp, prompts far more feeling than that goat ever could.

 So, tired as Deckard must be and surrounded by kipple as he is, like Camus’ Sisyphus, we must imagine him happy – no need to dial the Penfield for a long-deserved peace.

 Do Androids Dream of Electric Sheep? · Philip K. Dick · 1968